 Newborns and infants

-are just developing neck control.
-Tummy time helps develop the muscles they'll need
+just developing neck control.
+Tummy time helps develop the muscles they'll need to

-months old.
-They should still spend some supervised time on their bellies, even
+old.
+They should still spend some supervised time on their bellies, even if they

-if they can roll over and sit with some help.
-Tummy time helps them practice lifting
+can roll over and sit with some help.
+Tummy time helps them practice lifting their

-their head and chest further by straightening their arms.
-This strengthens arm, chest,
+head and chest further by straightening their arms.
+This strengthens arm, chest, and

 Newborns who have a neck condition called torticollis